30 AWESOME Things To Do at Lake Louise in Summer

 This is one of the most incredible Lake Louise hikes that starts out strong with a walk along Lake Louise Lakeshore and finishes in an open plain of glaciers.

 So if you are hiking the Lakeshore trail, you can consider adding this to your day.
-However, it’s almost 14km and has nearly 500 meters of elevation gain, so make sure you are prepared!
-To sweeten the deal, the historic Plain of Six Glaciers teahouse is there to reward hikers with a cup of tea or a fresh-baked goodie.
+However, it’s almost 12km and has nearly 400 meters of elevation gain, so make sure you are prepared!
+To sweeten the deal, the historic Plain of Six Glaciers Teahouse is there to reward hikers with a cup of tea or a fresh-baked goodie.

-At one point, this massive valley was the convergence of six glaciers that have all since retreated due to warming temperatures.
-All that is left now is the monstrous debris field that will leave hikers in all of their earth-shaping capability.
+At the end, you’ll find a massive valley, which is the convergence of six glaciers that have all since retreated due to warming temperatures.
+All that is left now is the monstrous debris field, which will leave hikers in all of their earth-shaping capability.
 It’s also possible to combine this hike with the Lake Agnes / Big Beehive hike for an incredible day in the mountains.

 Hike to Mirror Lake